uchicago-llm-course/spring2026-projects/siddharth_shastry/blog1.md

 # Copy Task Transformer Comparison

-`copy_task_transformer_comparison.ipynb` studies a continuous copy task: the model sees a short sequence of vectors, then a delimiter and a delay, and must reproduce the original vectors at the end.
-In this notebook each example uses `d=8`, `L=10`, and `D=3`, so the total sequence length is `T = 2L + D + 1 = 24`.
+In this experiment, we test the compressed attention's performance against a plain transformer on a continuous copy task: the model sees a short sequence of vectors, then a delimiter and a delay, and must reproduce the original vectors at the end.
+Each example uses `d=8`, `L=10`, and `D=3`, so the total sequence length is `T = 2L + D + 1 = 24`.
 The input has shape `(T, d + 1)`: the first 10 steps contain random vectors, the next step is a delimiter, and the remaining steps are blanks marked by a control channel.
 The target is zero everywhere except the final 10 positions, where the original 10 vectors must be copied back out.
 Training uses masked MSE only on those final output positions.

-## From Local Forgetting to Global Forgetting
+## From Local Forgetting to Global Forgetting (Modification of compression mechanism from proposal)

-Assuming the local forgetting architecture is already familiar, the main change is that forgetting is no longer applied independently inside each block pair.
+Assuming the local forgetting architecture is already familiar (from the proposal), the main change is that forgetting is no longer applied independently inside each block pair.
 In the local version, each block pair `(p, q)` carries its own scalar recurrent state and updates only from its own streamed scores.
 In the global version, the full `B x B` block-score grid is flattened into one per-head state vector and updated jointly with learned global linear maps for the candidate, forget gate, and input gate.
 That means each streamed score can influence the whole compressed attention state rather than only its own block.
 The rest of the pipeline stays the same: after streaming, the model masks future blocks, applies a softmax over block scores, and uses those weights to mix block-level values.

 ## Global Update Equations